bambinos/bambi/README.md

 ### Logistic regression

-Here we just add the `family` argument set to `"bernoulli"`.
-And we can use some syntax sugar that allows us to specify which event we consider a success in a logistic regression.
+Here we just add the `family` argument set to `"bernoulli"` to tell Bambi we are modelling a binary response.
+By default, it uses a logit link.
+We can also use some syntax sugar to specify which event we want to model.
 We just say `g['Yes']` and Bambi will understand we want to model the probability of a `"Yes"` response.
+Bambi will pick a value and inform about it if we don't use this notation.

 ```python
 model = bmb.Model("g['Yes'] ~ x1 + x2", data, family="bernoulli")
 fitted = model.fit()
 ```

 ## Documentation